nanvix/documentation/3-report/alexis_lanquetin_report.md

 ### Objectives
 ```
-[ ] Fix the mmu and map correctly VA to PA
+[x] Fix the mmu and map correctly VA to PA
-[ ] Start the intership report & presentation
 [ ] Understand what's going on in the linker file
 ```